mike-adonis/pokedox/README.md

 And Finally : "docker run -p 5000:5000 pokedox-application.jar"

 **Translation**
 The translation decision is made using a _chain of command pattern_, I chose this approach because I considered that there could be changes or additions to the business rules in the future, this approach makes it easier to test, extend without cascading _if_ statements or modifying existing rules.

+**Retries**
+Retries are done twice, and it sufficiently caters for intermittent access denied exception.

+**Caching**
+All unique pokemon requests are cached to improve performance and evicted after a translation of the pokemon has been made to prevent returning a translated pokemon on a non translated endpoint

+**Testing**
+The application can be tested by running the _mvn test_ command in the project root directory (where the pom.xml resides).

 **Api Documentation**
 the api Documentation can be found on the swagger link at http://localhost:5000/swagger-ui/